It’s a word that we have all become increasingly aware of, but what does it mean and how does it affect you and your business?

 As an industry, damage to our biodiversity could have lasting impacts on the way we do business.
 Changing climate forcing changes in food production, disrupted supply chains, higher insurance costs or losses due to extreme weather events… I really could go on, but the fact is that we need our natural world, it not only gives us life, but allows us to live and run the businesses we love.

+Bringing biodiversity into the office is a great way to promote a healthier and more sustainable work environment.
 We’ve put together a few ideas of things you can do help protect and promote biodiversity at work, but would love to know what you’re doing too:

 - Use less water – biodiversity depends on the abundance of local fresh water.
 Turning the tap off while washing your hands is one easy way to conserve water.

 - Respect local habitats – Plants growing in the parks and nature reserves (that includes many of the beautiful countryside wedding venues) play an important role in preserving the local ecosystem.
-Stick to the walking path or trail
+Stick to the walking path or trail.

 - Know the source – Check the products you buy and the companies you support to ensure that your buying habits are not contributing to destruction of habitat elsewhere.
 Look for labels such as FSC (Forest Stewardship Council) or Rainforest Alliance Certified.
 Both organisations are committed not only to the conservation of the Earth’s resources, but also to advocating for the human rights of the native peoples who inhabit the land many products are sourced from.